srImathE satakOpAya nama:

-- kadi sEr thaNNanthuzhAyk kaNNi punainthAn thannai – rich in fragrance – This thuLasi garland is a key identity for bhagavAn (who is difficult to be comprehended). “sEr” is explained in present tense that “day after day the fragrance increases” and one who wears such garland.
+- kadi sEr thaNNandhuzhAyk kaNNi punaindhAn thannai – rich in fragrance – this thuLasi garland is a key identity for bhagavAn (who is difficult to be comprehended). “sEr” is explained in present tense that “day after day the fragrance increases” and one who wears such garland.

 - kaNNanai – though being incomprehensible, he made himself easily approachable by cowherd boys and girls.

-- sediyAr Akkai adiyArai sErthal thIrkkum thirumAlai – Body which is filled with sins.
-It is explained in periya thirumozhi 9.7.7 “nOyalAm peythathOr Akkai” (body which is affected with all types of diseases).
-As explained in gIthA 7.14 “jarAmaraNa mOkshAya mAmAsrithya yathanthi yE…” (Those who surrender unto me and try to be free from birth, death, etc., they realise everything about the AthmA) – kEvala (one who desire for kaivalya mOksham of enjoying oneself eternally) is also protected/delivered by srImAn (the divine consort of srI mahAlakhsmi).
+- sediyAr Akkai adiyArai sErdhal thIrkkum thirumAlai – Body which is filled with sins.
+It is explained in periya thirumozhi 9.7.7 “nOyalAm peydhathOr Akkai” (body which is affected with all types of diseases).
+As explained in bhagavath gIthA 7.14 “jarAmaraNa mOkshAya mAmAsrithya yathanthi yE…” (Those who surrender unto me and try to be free from birth, death etc., realise everything about the AthmA) – kEvala (one who desire for kaivalya mOksham of enjoying oneself eternally) is also protected/delivered by SrImAn (the divine consort of srI mahAlakhsmi).
 Are they adiyArs (devotees)?
 In AzhwAr‘s opinion, they are the true adiyArs.
-How is that? sEsha bhUtha (servitor) means one who brings glories to sEshi (master).
-Unlike me who approach emperumAn and bringing disrepute to him, they get relieved from samsAram (by his grace) and stay away from him (without causing disrepute to him) – so they are true adiyArs.
+How is that?
+SEsha bhUtha (servitor) means one who brings glories to SEshi (master).
+Unlike me who approaches emperumAn and brings disrepute to him, they get relieved from samsAram (by his grace) and stay away from him (without causing disrepute to him) – so they are true adiyArs.

 So, what happened to you now?